filipows/angular-animations/README.md

 ### Animations with state or triggered by state changes

 These animations take as an input a boolean value.
-Some of animations, like Attention Seekers are triggered by any changes of the state, but others like `collapse` or `rotate` animations are displaying default state when the value is `falsy` and transition to end state when the value is `truthy`
+Some animations, like Attention Seekers are triggered by any changes of the state, all `in` and `out` animations are triggered by changes of state from `false` to `true`.
+Animations that preserve state, like `collapse` or `rotate` display default state when the value is `false` and transition to end state when the value is `true`

 ```ts
 import { collapseAnimation, rubberBandAnimation } from 'angular-animations';